smohammadi96/handGesture_Recognition-Detection/README.md

 # handGesture Recognition and Detection
 our project contains 5 parts that 3 parts are Implementation of CNN network and 2 parts are Implementation of detection hand gestures:

-1.say numbers
+1. say numbers

-2.say i love you
+2. say i love you

-3.say fist,palm,swing
+3. say fist,palm,swing

-4.say direction of mouse
+4. say direction of mouse

-5.volume control
+5. volume control

 **Requirements:**

 > python or python3
 > Tensorflow
 > TfLearn
 > Imutils
 > Opencv
 > Numpy
 > olefile
 > Pillow
 > PyAutoGUI
 > PyMsgBox
 > PyScreeze
 > PyTweening
 > Tkinter

-**How to run ?**
+## How to run

 if you want to use pretrained models, use command below.